upulua/rsschool-cv/cv.md

 **Relevant courses**: Data structures and Algorithms, Operating systems, Inroduction into networks, Construction of the Operating System Kernel

-## Experience
-**Ivannikov Institute for System Programming of the RAS**
-*Laboratory assistant July 2022 - present*
-* Work as an frontend-intern
-* Work on coursework about term extraction in studemts' bachelor's and master's  theses

 ## Skills
 * Languages: C, C++, Python, TypeScript, PostgreSQL
 * Frameworks: React, Redux